rose-coste/whitepapers/state_of_union_containers_pt1.md

 for your Kubernetes app (high availability master, more advanced scheduling semantics, ability to scale to a very large number of nodes) if you need them, and is well suited to run production workloads.
-(Google, 2014)

 Lastly, [some say] Kubernetes and Mesos [can be] a match made in heaven.
 Kubernetes enables the Pod, along with Labels for service discovery, load-­‐balancing, and replication control.
-Mesos provides the fine-­‐grained resource allocations for pods across nodes in a cluster, and facilitates resource sharing among Kubernetes and other frameworks running on the same cluster.18 However, Mesos can easily be replaced by OpenStack and if you’v bought into Openstack, then the dependency and usage of Meso can be elimated.
-To get back to the comparison, Kubernetes is an opinionated declarative model on how to address microservices, and Mesos is the layer that provides an imperative framework by which developers can define a scheduling policy in a programmatic fashion – when leveraged together, they provide data-­‐center with the ability to d both.
+Mesos provides the fine-­‐grained resource allocations for pods across nodes in a cluster, and facilitates resource sharing among Kubernetes and other frameworks running on the same cluster (18).
+However, Mesos can easily be replaced by OpenStack and if you’ve bought into Openstack, then the dependency and usage of Meso can be elimated.
+To get back to the comparison, Kubernetes is an opinionated declarative model on how to address microservices, and Mesos is the layer that provides an imperative framework by which developers can define a scheduling policy in a programmatic fashion – when leveraged together, they provide a datacenter with the ability to do both.

 Th main take-­‐away for Kubernetes is that right now it is best fit for typical webapps and stateless applications and that it’s in